This practice notice explains how parties can use email to communicate with the Immigration Appeal Division (IAD).

 Consent to communicate by email

-Correspondence that can be submitted by email
+Documents that can be sent by email

 The following types of documents can be sent to the IAD by email: